ralexstokes/ssz-rs/README.md

 For example, the `uint64` type from the `SSZ` spec is represented by Rust's native `u64` type.

 The library also provides custom types for `List`, `Vector`, `Bitlist` and `Bitvector` following the `SSZ` spec.
 Each of these custom types should behave approximately like Rust's `Vec` type.
-A notable exception is deferring to the underlying type's iteration capabilities; e.g. to iterate a `List` you must explicitly call `.iter()`.

 For safety, there are only a few ways to construct an instance of each of these custom types: